Calling All Snorri and Snorri Plus Alumni!

 - Airfare to Iceland will be generously donated by Icelandair.

-- Domestic travel cost will be covered by INL-Iceland (i.e. to and from airport and to and from Hofsós).
+- Domestic travel costs will be covered by INL-Iceland (i.e. to and from airport and to and from Hofsós).

 To read our full cancellation policy for the Snorri Alumni Internship, click here.